nrfconnect/sdk-nrf/samples/bluetooth/alexa_gadget/README.rst

 When connected, the sample performs the handshake procedure and informs the peer of its supported capabilities.
 Directives sent by the connected peer are printed as log messages when :option:`CONFIG_LOG` is set.
-Additionally, when the "wakeword" State Update directive is received, LED 3 on the development kit is turned on.
+Additionally, when the "wake word" State Update directive is received, LED 3 on the development kit is turned on.

 Gadget capabilities
 *******************